ShreyasGanesh911/Devtutor/README.md

 DevTutor is an intelligent coding education platform that combines real-time AI chat with an integrated code editor to provide an immersive learning experience.

+Built using Next, Tailwind CSS and GPT's Realtime API

 ## Features

 ### 1. About Page